ddev/ddev/docs/content/users/extend/customization-extendibility.md

 Extra `config.*.yaml` files are loaded in lexicographic order, so `config.a.yaml` will be overridden by `config.b.yaml`.

-Team memberts may choose to use `config.local.yaml` for local non-committed config changes, for example. `config.local.yaml` is gitignored by default.
+Team members may choose to use `config.local.yaml` for local non-committed config changes, for example. `config.local.yaml` is gitignored by default.

 `config.*.yaml` update configuration according to these rules: